XKenixs/BubbleSort/README.md

 # BubbleSort

 Bubble-Sort algorithm in C#

-Visual bars that represent the sorting algorithm
+Visual bars that represent the sorting algorithm inside the console.